jerboa88/Compare-Form-Backends/README.md

 This repository is a comparison of free form backend services for static sites.
 It includes a list of services, their features, and limitations.
 The list is divided into two sections: open-source and self-hostable services, and free plans from popular form backend providers.

+This list is not exhaustive, and there may be other services available that are not listed here.
+If you find any inaccuracies or have suggestions, feel free to open an issue or submit a pull request.

+We aim to make this list as accurate as possible, but keep in mind that features and pricing may change over time.
+Refer to the providers' websites for the most up-to-date information.

 # Plans